limerencee/hacky-holidays-2020-writeups/attack-box.md

 </script>
 ```

-> Is 🎅's IP really at `203.0.113.33`?
-Time for some 🎁

-It appears that the browser will send a JSON request every 0.5 seconds, with the first request setting the `id` parameter set to `0`.
-Subsequently, the JSON requests will set the `id` parameter to the `id` received from the server's response.
+It appears that the browser will send a JSON request every 0.5 seconds, with the first request setting the `id` parameter to `0`.
+Subsequent JSON requests will set the `id` parameter to what was received in the server's response.

 In the response received, the `content` value will be displayed in the browser (simulated terminal 😎).
 If there is `goto` value set, the browser will be redirected to that location.